 What are the important dates for the application process and 2018-2019 Fellowship program?

-Fellowship applications are due October 5, 2018.
-The Fellowship program will begin on October 21, 2018 and end on May 5, 2019.
-The Fellowship Conference is Wednesday, November 21 -Sunday, November 25, 2018.
+Fellowship applications are due October 11, 2019.
+The Fellowship Conference is Wednesday, November 20 -Sunday, November 24, 2018.
 The Sunday night conference call schedule will follow.

 Am I still eligible to apply if I do not have political experience?